weixsong/libra/README.md

 If your just want to take a look project OCRDemo, you don't need to do the following setup.
 In other words, the following non-trivial setup steps are only useful for project NDKDemo and ASMAndroidDemo.

 To setup your development environment, please follow the instructions: http://blog.csdn.net/watkinsong/article/details/9849973
 Currently, this instruction is in Chinese, your can try to translate it with Google translator or something.
 Later I will provide detailed English version.
-And the following also contains some simple instructions.
+And the following also contains some simple **instructions**.

  * 1. Download Eclipse.
  * 2. Install java on your OS(I'm using Ubuntu14.04LTS), and configure the System variables.